ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 1.md

 ##### Description

 This property specifies intervals (Unit: second) for detecting a deadlock in the spin mode.
+(The spin mode is deprecated and the value is ignored starting from Altibase 7.1.0.3.2)

 #### LOCK_MGR_MAX_SLEEP (Unit: microsecond)